-In computing the extrapolated flux, we account for the aperture effects and report both the flux extraction radius and a ratio between the measured and extrapolated flux.
-We refer the readers to the representative follow-up of extended sources performed by XMM-Newton project XGAP (PI D. Eckert).
-The centre of X-ray emission is determined by computing the barycentre of the wavelet reconstruction by running {\sc SExtractor} \citep{bertin} separately on compact and extended image reconstructions, suppressing signal-to-noise filtering in {\sc SExtractor}, but allowing for deblending and rejection of sources occupying less than 5 pixels, which are $45^{\prime\prime}$ on a side.
+In computing the extrapolated flux, we account for the aperture effects and report the flux extraction radius and a ratio between the measured and extrapolated flux.
+We refer to the representative follow-up of extended sources performed by the XMM-Newton project XGAP \citep{Eckert24}.
+The centre of X-ray emission is determined by computing the barycentre of the wavelet reconstruction by running {\sc SExtractor} \citep{bertin} separately on compact and extended image reconstructions, suppressing the signal-to-noise filtering in {\sc SExtractor}, but allowing for the deblending and rejection of sources occupying less than 5 pixels, which are $45^{\prime\prime}$ on a side.
 Compact X-ray emission reconstructions include the wavelet scales of 1.5, 3, and 6 arcminutes, and extended emission -- 12 and 24 arcminutes.
-Detection of X-ray emission on different scales has a physical origin.
+The detection of X-ray emission on different scales has a physical origin.
 Given a typical cluster core size of $0.1R_{200c}$ and typical extent of detectable X-ray emission of $R_{500c}\sim 0.65R_{200c}$, and given the redshift range of our survey, cluster cores extend to 2--10 arcminutes and cluster X-ray emission extends to half a degree.
 This separation of dominant contribution to the X-ray emission on core vs outskirts is at the root of the difference in the catalogue properties.